 2. Junior sailing programs

-Our Junior sailing programs take place across 4 two-week sessions, Monday through Friday.
+Our CANSail Dinghy programs take place across four separate 2-week sessions, Monday through Friday.
 Our sessions begin in early July.
 Our WetFeet program takes place across six separate 1-week sessions, beginning in mid-July and finishing in late August.

-Each day, our junior sailing program begins at 9:00am and finishes at 4:00pm.
-Junior sailors may arrange for pickup and drop-off by tender at Horseshoe Island and Jubilee Road public wharves for an additional fee (for more information on our tender service, please visit our Checklick registration page)
+Each day, our junior sailing programs begin at 9:00am and finishes at 4:30pm.
+Junior sailors may arrange for pickup and drop-off by tender at Horseshoe Island and Jubilee Road public wharves for an additional fee (for more information on our tender service, please visit our Checklick registration page

 Fees vary according to program.
 For a complete breakdown of our fees and program options, please visit our Checklick registration page.